kevinconway/sqlite-cdc/README.md

 - <https://github.com/maxpert/marmot>
 - <https://github.com/rqlite/rqlite>

-I expect that `rqlite` is incompatible because it requires writes through an HTTP API.
+I expect that `rqlite` is incompatible because it requires all database writes to happen through an HTTP API and this project expects to write through a SQLite client.
 I also expect that `litefs` is incompatible because it operates through FUSE which prevents sqlite-cdc from detecting file changes.
+Though, it's possible that using time based polling of the log rather than file change notifications from the filesystem would provide compatibility with `litefs`.

 The `litestream` project _should_ be compatible because it uses a standard file system and supports arbitrary SQLite clients.
 I also suspect `marmot` is compatible but redundant because it implements a very similar trigger based system to this project.

+## Developing

+This project only requires a Go installation to work on and is compatible with standard Go tooling.
+For example, you can run `go test ./...` to run the tests.

+I have also included a `Makefile` with the following rules:

+- test
+      - Run all test suites
+- test/lint
+      - Run static analysis
+- test/unit
+      - Run unit tests
+- test/coverage
+      - Generate a coverage report
+- tools
+      - Download any Go tooling used for project automation
+- tools/update
+      - Update all tools to the latest version
+- fmt
+      - Run the project's auto formatter
+- clean
+      - Remove all build and test artifacts
+- clean/test
+      - Remove test artifacts and coverage reports
+- clean/tools
+      - Remove any downloaded tools

 ## License

-This project is licensed under the Apache 2.0 terms.
+The code for this project is licensed under the Apache 2.0 terms.

 See `LICENSE` for full details.

 ## Prior Art